 Don’t want to be the only one singin’ in the rain?
 Head to one of Amsterdam’s many well-loved music venues.
 Melkweg is a large and locally-adored non-profit venue in the heart of the city.
-Its name, meaning ‘Milky Way’ in English, comes from the building’s former purpose as a milk factory.
+Its name, means ‘Milky Way’ in English and comes from the building’s former purpose as a milk factory. 🎶

 Hang at a coffeeshop

 Feeling stumped for creativity?
-Open your mind to marvels of marijuana.
-Pass a dreary day by paying a visit to one of Amsterdam’s many coffeeshops — you can find over 160 of them throughout the city.
-Hang out for a smoke, or get an edible to-go and see where it takes you.
-Anything you may be wondering about the experience can be answered in our guide to the best coffeeshops in Amsterdam.
+Open your mind to the marvels of marijuana. 🚬 Pass a dreary day by paying a visit to one of Amsterdam’s many coffeeshops — you can find over 160 of them scattered throughout the city.

 Indulge in high tea